Optimal Control of a Mesoscopic Information Engine

 As a technical side-note, the continuous-time Lambert $\mathcal{W}$ solution provides the analytical envelope for the optimal period, but the original discrete-time optimal policy cannot implement fractional intervals.
 Simply, the global Dynamic Programming algorithm must phase-lock to integer cycle lengths, $N_{cycle} \approx N^*$.

 \textbf{Macroscopic Profitability and the Engine Boundary.} We have proven that - in the steady-state regime - there is an optimal measurement frequency $1/N^*$ which depends exclusively on the observation cost $C$.
-This means that $1/N^*$ remains fully decoupled from the trap's macroscopic velocity $v = \lambda_f / t_f$.
+This means that the optimal frequency is independent from the trap's macroscopic velocity $v = \lambda_f / t_f$.
 On the other hand, the thermodynamics of the demon cannot be independent from $v$.

 Indeed, for the system to operate as a net-positive information engine, the average microscopic power extracted from thermal fluctuations, $\mathcal{P}_{fluct} = [C_{max}(1 - \alpha^{2N^*}) - C] / (N^* \Delta t)$, must exceed the deterministic macroscopic power dissipated by viscous drag, $\mathcal{P}_{drag} = \gamma v^2$.
 We define the thermodynamic viability ratio as $\mathcal{P}_{fluct} / \mathcal{P}_{drag}$ and use it to find the bounded active sensing regime in the $(v, C)$ phase space.
 In the continuous-time limit $\Delta t\rightarrow 0$, we find the following profitability boundary (see the SM):